flsinternationaldev/fls-international/src/netlify-content/pages/dynamic/programs/online/ielts-preparation.md

   Available for students in Level 9 and above, our IELTS Preparation course gives participants the confidence they need to succeed on the exam, along with substantial test-taking practice.

+  #### TEACHERS

+  All of our teachers are based in the United States and speak native-proficient level English.
+Every teacher has a TEFL Certificate or Master's Degree and extensive instructional experience.

+  #### LIVE INSTRUCTION

+  Every lesson is given with live instruction, so your teacher is always there to provide feedback and correction.
+You'll meet and practice with students from around the world as you improve your English skills together!
 program-features-content: |-
   ### Program Features: